-- He even gets a sarcastic 'Oh great' expression when he thought he had dodged the spirit but didn't.
+- He even gets a fed-up 'Oh come now' when he thought he had dodged the spirit but didn't.

-- When he sees his maid Mrs. Dibler sell his belongs after he dies, he tries to fire her in his chipmunk voice.
+- When Scrooge sees his maid Mrs. Dilber sell his belongings after he dies, he tries to fire her in his chipmunk voice.
 Being only a witness to this by the spirit, she cannot hear or see him anyway.

-- Likewise Cratchit's reaction when Scrooge tells cheerfully greets him and gives him the raise.
+- Bob Cratchit's reaction when Scrooge cheerfully greets him and gives him the raise.
 He looks like he's about to faint from sheer disbelief.

 - The way Scrooge tells Bob that the two of them will be partners.
 Scrooge makes it sound like he's about to fire him, but he quickly interjects that he will raise his salary.

 - While Ignorance and Want are mostly just terrifying, this portrayal also has Ignorance yelling insults at Scrooge, some of which are actually pretty funny.Ignorance: YA DAFT OLD GEEZER!

 - The licensed DS game has hilarious justifications for the player's involvement and generally funny scenarios.

 - After Scrooge leaves his office, the player is tasked with making his walk home as miserable as possible.